IschanLois/json-rpc-client-gen/README.md

 ## Client stub
 - The client stub code generated currently only supports ESM.
 - There's some support pseudo-parallelism using [Promise API static methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise). **But currently it only uses one socket stream**, hence data is sent and obtained from the same layer 4 source.
 Support for TCP sockets pooling will be implemented in the future.
-- Methods will implicitly connect to the server if the socket is closed/destroyed, however the requests can either be buffered in user memory or drained immediately depending on when the socket connects.
+- Methods will implicitly connect to the server if the socket is closed/destroyed, however the requests can be buffered in user memory if not yet connected.
 You can choose to explicitly call the `connect` method on the stub if you want appropriate stub lifecycle handling.

 ## Stub error handling